Gilligan: 'Fake news' phenomenon hits classroom

 But that doesn’t mean ignoring facts.

 Students, consumers of news and even politicians must take responsibility and not simply scoff at information they wish weren’t true.
 A little skepticism is healthy.
 But it’s troubling when basic facts are questioned or dismissed.
-It makes it difficult to establish a baseline from which to launch discussion.
+It makes it difficult to establish a baseline from which to launch a discussion.

 College — like editorial pages — should be a place of great discourse and discussion of various opinions.
 Now the discourse is sometimes over the facts.

-IOWA PROGRAM GIVES A TASTE OF JOURNALISMFour months ago, I used this space to promote an opportunity for high school students who are discerning what their career interest might be.
+Four months ago, I used this space to promote an opportunity for high school students who are discerning what their career interest might be.
 And, as is my way, I was especially looking for young people interested in journalism.

 The Iowa Newspaper Foundation teamed up with the Iowa Association of Business and Industry Foundation for its Business Horizons program.
 The weeklong summer program for high schoolers provides career insight in the world of business.